Mental Health Tips

 Did you ever notice how bored, moody or irritated you feel when you have no access to Wi-Fi or internet data?

-Smart Phones Amplify the Need for Validation
+Social Media Apps Amplify the Need for Validation

 There are people who seriously get upset with a drop in their follower count or likes and comments.

-When you think about it seems really silly but the need for being admired and accepted is very universal and social media apps exploit this very basic human emotion.
+The need for being admired and accepted is very universal and social media apps exploit this very basic human emotion.

 Phone Usage has Adverse effect on Mental Health